echosvile/Real-Time-Voice-Cloning/README.md

 ## Prerequisites

 * An AWS account.
 We will be using resources that aren't available with free tier, i.e. P2 instances.
 * A python installation with boto3.
 This is only needed if you want to run the sample notebook locally.
 You could also just do everything from a SageMaker notebook.
-That will be more expensive however.
+But that would make this more expensive.

 ## Costs

 Yes, AWS costs money.
 With this project though, running the example should cost you maybe $1 or $2 at most.
-If you make your voice clone read an entire novel or all of Wikipedia, that might be different story.
+If you want your voice clone read an entire novel or all of Wikipedia, that might be different story.
 In any case, it uses the following resources:

 * *A SageMaker notebook instance* - This is only needed for installation / setup.
 Assuming this takes a full hour (which it shouldn't), you'll spend $0.0464 as of this writing.
 * *S3 storage* - The model files, utterance files and results generated are less a GB.
 So this will only cost you a few pennies per month.